MICROSOFT ACCESS AND WINDOWS

 Q. I already have Microsoft Access.
 Do I need to install it again?

 Q. I already have Microsoft Access, and I know my way around my computer.
-Instead of installing, can I just copy the files onto my computer, and make a shortcut to start Family Matters?
+Can I just copy the files onto my computer?

-Q. I've downloaded and installed Family Matters, and I get the an error message that Famat97.mde is an unrecognized database format.
+Q. I've downloaded and installed Family Matters, and I get the an error message that Famat500.accde is an unrecognized database format.
 What should I do?

 Q.Can I use Access 2016 to run Family Matters?

-A. No, Access 2016 is not able to run the Family Matters Famat97.mde file.
+A. Yes, Access 2016 is the recommended version to run Family Matters.